Best Ways To Reduce Stress Headaches Naturally

-The hands are left in place for 20 to 40 minutes, during which time the patient may feel a mild tingling or numbness or a sensation of heaviness or warmth.
+The needles are left in place for 20 to 40 minutes, during which time the patient may feel a mild tingling or numbness or a sensation of heaviness or warmth.

 In Western medicine, acupuncture stimulates the body's natural healing mechanisms, such as releasing endorphins (natural painkillers) and activating the immune system.
 It treats various conditions, including chronic pain, migraines, and anxiety.